The Hurt Feelings of the Super-Sensitive Top .01 PercentPosted: October 1, 2012 | |

 Cooperman’s pride in his work ethic is one source of his disdain for Obama.
 “When he ran for President, he’d never worked a day in his life.
 Never held a job,” he said.
 Obama had, of course, worked—as a business researcher, a community organizer, a law professor, and an attorney at a law firm, not to mention an Illinois state legislator and a U.S. senator, before being elected President.
 But Cooperman was unimpressed.
 “He went into government service right out of Harvard,” he said.
 “He never made payroll.
 He’s never built anything.”

 You see?
 If you didn’t start a business, if you worked for the government or a university or even for a corporation that you didn’t own, you never worked a day in your life.
 You are a worthless layabout, deserving of nothing more than starving to death on the street or dying of an untreated illness.
-Cooperman even looks down his nose at educated professionals like dentists and doctors.
-He’s very relieved that he dropped out of dental school and went into finance.
+Cooperman even looks down his nose at educated professionals from dentist office rochester mn.
+He’s very relieved that he dropped out of dental school and went into finance .

 “I’m just saying that it’s not an impressive amount of capital for two people that were leading physicians for their entire work life,” Cooperman went on.
 “You know, I lost more today than they spent a lifetime accumulating.”